brettchalupa/brettchalupa.github.io/_works/brief-moments-of-life.md

 Brief Moments of Life is a collection of very short stories by Brett Chalupa.
 Concise and emotional, each story offers a glimpse into the life of each character.

-New stories are published weekly, and they will collected into a book upon completion
+New stories are published weekly, and they will collected into a book upon completion.